BlackHorseFTW/Early_Disease_Detection_NLP_Model/README.md

 Input: "Patient has itching, skin rash, nodal skin eruptions, and dischromic patches."

 - Predicted Disease: Fungal infection
-- Confidence: 0.92
+- Confidence: 1.00

 Input: "The patient reports constant back pain and weakness in their limbs.
 They also experience neck pain, dizziness, and a loss of balance.
 Alongside these symptoms, they have noticed stiffness in their neck and pain during bowel movements."

-- Predicted Disease: Cervical spondylosis
+- Predicted Disease: Arthritis
-- Confidence: 0.78
+- Confidence: 0.99

 Input: "The patient has a persistent cough, high fever, and breathlessness.
 They also report chest pain and fatigue.
 Additionally, they have noticed phlegm and sweating, along with a loss of appetite and chills."

-- Predicted Disease: Pneumonia
+- Predicted Disease: Peptic Ulcer Disease
-- Confidence: 0.85
+- Confidence: 0.22

 Input: "The patient complains of muscle weakness, joint pain, and fatigue.
 They also have a skin rash and small dents in their nails.
 Recently, they have been experiencing weight gain, mood swings, and a constant feeling of hunger."

-- Predicted Disease: Hypothyroidism
+- Predicted Disease: Osteoarthristis
-- Confidence: 0.81
+- Confidence: 0.41

 These examples illustrate how the model processes symptom descriptions to predict diseases and provides a confidence score to indicate the reliability of each prediction.